traymondbiz/SENG300A2/README.md

 Build on-top of given vending machine hardware.
 Do not alter the hardware.
 Implement the following logic:
 ..* ~~Customers must be able to press pop selection buttons and enter coins, in order to ultimately purchase pops.~~ [Completed in Assn1]

-..* ~~Again, Canadian coin denominations must be supported.~~ [Completed in Assn1] ..* When the machine contains no credit for the user, a message "Hi there!" should be displayed for 5 seconds and then should be erased for 10 seconds, with this cycle repeating.
+..* ~~Again, Canadian coin denominations must be supported.~~ [Completed in Assn1]

+..* When the machine contains no credit for the user, a message "Hi there!" should be displayed for 5 seconds and then should be erased for 10 seconds, with this cycle repeating.

 ..* When the user enters valid coins, the message "Credit: " and the amount of credit should be displayed.

 ..* The machine should provide change once a pop is vended.
 If the exact change can be provided, it should be, and the credit should go to zero.
-If the exact change cannot be provided, the amount as close as possible to the exact change should be returned, but without going over; any remaining amount that cannot be returned should still exist as credit
+If the exact change cannot be provided, the amount as close as possible to the exact change should be returned, but without going over; any remaining amount that cannot be returned should still exist as credit.

 ..* Whenever exact change cannot be guaranteed for all possible transactions, the "exact change only" light should be turned on; otherwise, it should be off.

 ..* If the machine cannot store additional coins or otherwise becomes aware of a problem that cannot be recovered from (including being out of all pop), the "out of order" light should be turned on; if the safety is enabled, this light should also be turned on; otherwise, it should be turned off.

 ..* Each action of the user and the actions of the machine that are visible to the user should be logged in a text file (called the "event log").
 You can determine the format of this text file.
 Be aware that the vending machine possesses an internal clock, as per a standard Java virtual machine.

 ### Design Goals